Falmouth-Games-Academy/comp110-coding-task-2/README.md

 # comp110-coding-task-2

+##Commits
+For this assignment, the commits for this project are under SoftFox as is a component from that game.

 ##Proposal
 The game component that I want to implement for this task is the physics for the playable character.
 This includes jumping, falling, and collisions.
 I think it is achieveable in the time given for this project.